-e) Cash and Cash Equivalents
+d) Cash and Cash Equivalents

-Cash and cash equivalents may comprise current deposits with banks and other short-term highly liquid investments that: are readily convertible to known amounts of cash; are subject to insignificant changes in value; and are held for the purpose of meeting short-term cash commitments rather than for investment or other purposes.
+Cash and cash equivalents may comprise current deposits with banks and other short-term highly liquid investments with original maturities of 3 months or less that: are readily convertible to known amounts of cash; are subject to insignificant changes in value; and are held for the purpose of meeting short-term cash commitments rather than for investment or other purposes.
 Cash, deposits with banks and bank overdrafts are stated at their principal amount.

-f) Share Capital
+e) Share Capital